-Kraków’s popularity as both a holiday and expat destination has grown considerably over the last few decades.
-Thanks to increasing numbers of multinational corporations choosing to base their operations in the city, Kraków's expat population is on the rise.
-This, in turn, has contributed to increasing the levels of development and cultural diversity in the city.
+The lifestyle in Kraków has grown increasingly vibrant as the city’s popularity as both a holiday and expat destination has soared over the last few decades.
+Thanks to increasing numbers of multinational corporations, particularly in the IT and tech sectors, choosing to base their operations in the city, Kraków’s expat population continues to thrive.
+This, in turn, has contributed to increasing the levels of development and cultural diversity in Poland’s cultural capital.

-Expats moving to Kraków will be in for a treat when it comes to ways in which to spend their free time.
-Whether looking to indulge in fine food, dance the night away or explore the beautiful Polish mountain regions, Kraków offers an eclectic range of lifestyle activities.
+When moving to Kraków, you’ll be in for a treat when it comes to ways in which to spend your free time.
+Whether you’re looking to indulge in fine food, dance the night away or explore the beautiful Polish mountain regions, Kraków offers an eclectic range of lifestyle activities in a city known for its rich heritage and modern amenities.

 Shopping in Kraków

-Within Poland, Kraków is seen as the top shopping destination.
-Here, shoppers will not only find a wide range of modern goods and international brand names, but they’ll also be able to get great local produce at reasonable prices.
+Shopping in Kraków remains a highlight of the Polish retail experience, with the city maintaining its reputation as the top shopping destination within Poland.
+Here, you’ll not only find a wide range of modern goods and international brand names, but you’ll also be able to get great local produce at reasonable prices throughout the year.

 Galeria Krakowska is one of the most popular shopping areas in Kraków.
-It boasts a wide range of high street stores and exclusive boutiques and is conveniently located close to the Main Market Square.
-The more sedate Galeria Kazimiex is another great shopping spot located on the riverbank in the Jewish district of Kraków.
-It is home to a host of fashion boutiques, quaint bookshops and cosy cafes.
+It boasts a wide range of high-street shops and exclusive boutiques and is conveniently located close to the Main Market Square.
+The more sedate Galeria Kazimierz is another great shopping spot located on the riverbank in the Jewish district of Kraków.
+It is home to a host of fashion boutiques, quaint bookshops and cosy cafés, along with a modern multiplex cinema.

 For a novel and quirky shopping experience, head to Hala Targowa.
 Away from the typical tourist trail, this is a favourite among the locals.
-At this unique flea market, shoppers can lose hours browsing through old books, antiques and art.
+At this unique flea market, open daily but transforming into a full-blown treasure trove on Sundays, you can lose hours browsing through old books, antiques, vinyl records, traditional Polish handicrafts and art.
+Don’t miss seasonal markets throughout the year, with the Christmas Market in the Old Town Square being particularly enchanting.

 Eating out in Kraków

-While the city may not be quite as eclectic as more established European expat destinations, new arrivals will find a restaurant scene that is rapidly developing to keep pace with the increasingly multicultural nature of Kraków’s population.
-Beyond the hearty Polish cuisine, expats will find a range of international restaurants serving up Italian, French, Indian, Chinese and Mexican dishes.
+While the city may not be quite as eclectic as more established European expat destinations, as a new arrival, you’ll find a restaurant scene that is rapidly developing to keep pace with the increasingly multicultural nature of Kraków’s population.
+Beyond the hearty Polish cuisine, you’ll find a growing range of international restaurants serving up Italian, Mediterranean, Asian, and a variety of plant-based dishes.

 Nightlife and entertainment in Kraków

-Main Market Square comes to life in the evenings, with almost every historical building boasting some sort of pub, restaurant or club.
-Cellar-based venues are particularly unique to Kraków and well worth exploring.
+Main Market Square is the heart of Kraków’s nightlife, coming alive in the evenings with almost every historical building boasting some sort of pub, restaurant or club.
+The square offers a lively atmosphere with charming open-air options during the summer months and cosy indoor venues during winter.
+Cellar-based venues are particularly unique to Kraków and well worth exploring for their distinctive atmosphere with cracked mirrors, antique furnishings, and candlelit ambience.

 Sports and outdoor activities in Kraków

-When the city life begins to take its toll, expats can head to the Tatra Mountains, as Kraków is a mere two-hour drive from Zakopane.
-This area is a hiker’s paradise, and in the winter it presents perfect conditions for skiing at a fraction of the price often associated with other skiing hotspots in Europe.
+When city life begins to take its toll, you can head to the Tatra Mountains, as Kraków is a mere two-hour drive from Zakopane.
+This area is a hiker’s paradise during the summer months, with numerous trails catering to different experience levels.
+In the winter, it presents perfect conditions for skiing at a fraction of the price often associated with other skiing hotspots in Europe.

 Expat Health Insurance